Nodal domain theorems for $p$-Laplacians on signed graphs: Preliminaries

 The {\sl multiplicity} of an eigenvalue $\lambda$ of $\Delta_p^\sigma$ is defined to be $\gamma(\mathsf{X}_{\lambda}(\Delta_p^\sigma))$, and we shall denote it by $\mathrm{multi}(\lambda(\Delta_p^\sigma))$.
 In this paper, we write $\lambda_k$ to denote $\lambda_k(\Delta_p^{\sigma})$, if it is clear.

 \begin{defn}[variational multiplicity] For a variational eigenvalue $\lambda$ of $\Delta_p^\sigma$, its {\sl variational multiplicity} is defined as the number of times $\lambda$ appears in the sequence of variational eigenvalues.
-In other words, the variational multiplicity of $\lambda$ is $r$ if $\lambda$ appears exactly $r$ times in the sequence of variational eigenvalues.
-We will denote it by $\mathrm{multi}_v(\lambda(\Delta_p^\sigma))$. \end{defn} It is known that for any eigenvalue, its variational multiplicity is always less than or equal to its multiplicity \cite[Lemma 5.6]{Struwe}.
+We will denote it by $\mathrm{multi}_v(\lambda(\Delta_p^\sigma))$. \end{defn} It is known that for any variational eigenvalue, its variational multiplicity is always less than or equal to its multiplicity \cite[Lemma 5.6]{Struwe}.